-Price: Free to track up to three goals, $5/month for unlimited goals.
+Price: Free up to three goals, $5/month for unlimited goals.

 Who Should Use Strides

-Strides is an effective productivity tool and one of the best goal-setting apps for those who want an all in one habit tracker and project management tool.
-Its clean template and four customizable trackers helps you to visually monitor progress to improve discipline and accountability.
-Check out Strides website for more information.
+Strides is an effective productivity tool and one of the best goal-setting apps for those who want an all-in-one habit tracker and project management tool.
+Its clean template and four customizable trackers help you to visually monitor progress to improve discipline and accountability.
+Check out Strides’ website for more information.

-What It’s Used For: Kicking bad habits or building good ones with live, personalized coaching and support
+What It’s Used For: Kicking bad habits and building good ones with live, personalized coaching and support

 Price: Free to track unlimited goals with personal coaching for $20/week, leadership coaching for $249/month

-The Coach.Me goal tracker offers a free, clean interface to track any number of habits.
-Available on iOS, Android and web, users can select from a variety of habits under pre-selected categories or create their own goal.
+The Coach.Me goal tracker offers a clean interface to track unlimited habits for free.
+Available on iOS, Android, and web, users can select from a variety of habits under pre-selected categories or create their own goals.
 Once a goal is selected, you join a community of users with the same goal to help you achieve or kick the habit.
-For those who want extra accountability or guidance, Coach.me offers weekly habit coaching for $20/week and up and leadership coaching for $249/month.
+For those who want extra guidance, Coach.me offers weekly habit coaching for $20/week and up and leadership coaching for $249/month.

 Who Should Use Coach.me

 Coach.me is most effective for goal-setters who need personalized support to set or change their habits or behavior.
-While not as attractive or customizable as Productive or Way of Life, Coach.me’s clean, simple interface gets the job done for free.
+While not as attractive or customizable as others, Coach.me’s clean, simple interface gets the job done for free.
 The program’s large community of subscribers and menu of paid coaching options also sets it apart.
 Check out their website for more details.

 Habitica: Goal-Setting Gamification